rgolubtsov/rgolubtsov.github.io/src/data/docs/ubuntusrv/zabbix-607-to-608-upgrade-gotchas.md

 24 rows in set (0.000 sec)
 ```

-Obviously, the query with Id `6927` is the source of this slowdown.
+Obviously, the query with ID `6927` is one of the sources of this slowdown.
 Executing it manually gives the following output:

 ```
 MariaDB [zabbix]> SELECT DISTINCT t.triggerid FROM triggers t,functions f,items i WHERE i.hostid IN (10084,10528,10530) AND f.triggerid=t.triggerid AND f.itemid=i.itemid AND NOT EXISTS (SELECT NULL FROM functions f,items i,hosts h WHERE t.triggerid=f.triggerid AND f.itemid=i.itemid AND i.hostid=h.hostid AND (i.status<>0 OR h.status<>0)) AND t.status=0 AND t.flags IN (0,4);